-12.33 GROUNDWATER MONITORING AT THE UPTON SERVICE STATION
+12.30 GROUNDWATER MONITORING AT THE UPTON SERVICE STATION

 In 2018, car repair and fueling operations at the Service Station were discontinued, and the underground gasoline and waste oil storage tanks were removed.
 Groundwater monitoring at the facility was discontinued in 2019.
+No groundwater samples will be collected during 2025.